Pain center in Manchester, New Hampshire

 Safe medication monitoring

 Proper pain medication use is critically important.
 At our pain center, we monitor medication use with pill counts, prescription refill reviews and random urine samples.
-We take every precaution to ensure your health and well-being, and insist that pain medication be used exactly as it is prescribed.
+We take every precaution to protect your health and well-being, and insist that pain medication be used exactly as it is prescribed.